 Servings : Makes 12-16 pieces

-This awesome quick fix recipe is our GO-TO snack/sandwich to carry for outings and picnics.
-It is extremely easy to put together (and easier to eat!) and would work beautifully as a speedy suhoor (early morning pre-fasting bite) during the month of Ramadhan.
-It consists of a piece of bread, topped with spiced flavourful potato mash, dipped in beaten egg and then cooked until golden.
+This awesome quick fix recipe is our GO-TO snack/sandwich to carry for outings and picnics or packed snack/easy lunch.
+It is extremely easy to put together (and easier to eat!) and would also work beautifully as a speedy Iftar starter OR Suhoor bite during the Holy month of Ramadhan.
+It consists of a piece of bread, topped with spiced flavourful potato mash, dipped in beaten egg and then pan-fried until golden.

 - 6-8 slices of bread (any that you have on hand, white or brown)

 - 4 potatoes, boiled and mashed

 - 1/4 tsp garlic paste

 - 2-4 tbsp cooked shredded chicken (optional)

 - juice of half a lime or lemon

 - 2 eggs, beaten with a pinch of salt and pepper

 Cut each slice of bread in half to make 2 pieces.
 Set aside.